spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202108.0/product-labels-feature-integration.md

 Ensure that the product label trigger plugin works correctly:

 1. Fill `spy_product_label` table with some data.
 2. Run `console publish:trigger-events -r product_label_dictionary` command.
 3. Ensure that the `spy_product_label_dictionary_storage` table is filled with respective data.
 4. Ensure that the storage entries appear in your system with the `kv:product_label_dictionary:store:locale` mask.

 {% endinfo_block %}

 {% info_block warningBox "Verification" %}

-your content goes hereEnsure that the product label synchronization plugin works correctly:
+Ensure that the product label synchronization plugin works correctly:

 1. Fill `spy_product_label_product_abstract` table with some data.
 2. Run the `console publish:trigger-events -r product_abstract_label` command.
 3. Ensure that the `spy_product_abstract_label_storage` table is filled with respective data.
 4. Ensure that storage entries appear in your system with the `kv:product_abstract_label:id_product_abstract` mask.
 {% endinfo_block %}